eliranwong/DartBible-Flutter/README.md

 Materials in this repository is for building cross-platform apps.
 For command-line version, please visit https://github.com/eliranwong/DartBible.

-# progress

-version 1 uploaded to Google Play Store, pending for review

 # User Manual

 <a href='https://www.uniquebible.app/mobile/basic-navigation'>Basic Navigation</a><br>